openmod-tracker/MacroEnergy.jl/docs/src/Manual/assets/gasstorage.md

 - [Capacity constraint](@ref capacity_constraint_ref) (applied to both charge and discharge edges)
 - [Storage capacity constraint](@ref storage_capacity_constraint_ref) (applied to the storage component)

-If the storage is a long-duration storage, the following additional constraints are applied:
+If the storage is a long-duration storage (i.e., `"storage_long_duration": true` is set in the input file), the following additional constraints are applied by default:
 - [Long-duration storage constraints](@ref long_duration_storage_constraints_ref) (applied to the storage component)

-Users can refer to the [Adding Asset Constraints to a System](@ref) section of the User Guide for a list of all the constraints that can be applied to a gas storage asset.

 ### Investment Parameters
 | Field | Type | Description | Units | Default |